saylordotorg/course_cs101/Unit03.md

+---
+layout: default
+title: "CS101: Introduction to Computer Science I"
+course_description: "An introductory course that covers the basic concepts, nomenclature, and historical perspective of computers and computing.
+Includes an introduction to software development and object-oriented programming."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Java Fundamentals** <span id="3"></span>
 *Now that you have a basic understanding of OO programming, we will move on to the fundamental concepts of the programming language we will be